 College of Pharmacy and Health SciencesQueens Campus

 The Bachelor of Science degree in Biomedical Sciences will provide an interdisciplinary academic program of study that will foster competencies in areas related to biomedical sciences as well as core competencies in the liberal arts and sciences.
-The program will offer two tracks of study: administrative science and basic science.
-Since the healthcare industry contains a wide range of professions, the administrative track will prepare graduates to identify and address administrative, management, and policy issues within the healthcare industry.
-The basic science track will prepare graduates for further education and training in clinical practices and advanced scientific research within the health sciences.
+Since the healthcare industry contains a wide range of professions, this program will prepare graduates to identify and address administrative, management, and policy issues within the healthcare industry.
+In addition, this program will prepare graduates for further education and training in clinical practices and advanced scientific research within the health sciences.

 Biomedical Sciences has been defined by the National Institute of Medicine and the Department of Health and Human Services as, “an applied science that deals with human and animal health, including the study, research and knowledge of health and the application of that knowledge to improve health, cure diseases, and increase our understanding of how humans and animals function.”
 Through the study of biomedical sciences, biomedical research is attributed with improving the overall life expectancy in the United States, launching the biotechnology industry, and changing the way pharmaceutical companies develop new drugs and treatments.
 (National Institutes of Medicine.
 “Biomedical Workforce Working Group Report.”
 (PDF) June 2012.
 Accessed August 6, 2014.)